benthamite/goldendict-ng/readme.md

-# goldendict-ng: Search GoldenDict from within Emacs
+# goldendict-ng

-`goldendict-ng` supports searching GoldenDict dictionaries from within Emacs.
-The package makes use of the command-line facilities provided by [goldendict-ng](https://github.com/xiaoyifang/goldendict-ng), a GoldenDict fork.
+This package uses the command line interface provided by [goldendict-ng](https://xiaoyifang.github.io/goldendict-ng/topic_commandline/) to trigger a GoldenDict search from within Emacs.
+The results themselves are displayed in GoldenDict.

 ## Requirements